6th Partner Meeting in Cork, Ireland

 Flooding and Flood Mangement in Ireland

 Stephen Finn from the Office of Public Works explained to the parters the Irish Flood Risk Design.
-With listing the numbers and figures of recent years, Finn pointed out that heavy rains and flash floods are a huge problem in Ireland.
+By listing the numbers and figures of recent years, it became very clear that heavy rains and flash floods are a huge problem in Ireland that had to be adressed.

 Donegal